SouthGreenPlatform/panache/README.md

 ## Data inputs
 File examples can be find in the `public` folder, and detailed information are available in the [Files and Formats](https://github.com/SouthGreenPlatform/panache/wiki/Files-&-formats) section of the wiki

+## Full Documentation

+See the [Wiki](https://github.com/SouthGreenPlatform/panache/wiki) for full documentation, examples and other information.

 ## Acknowledgement